Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlSyncGroup.md

 Schema                      :
 ```

-This command updates a sync group for a SQL Azure database. "schema.json" is a file in the local disk.
+This command updates a sync group for an Azure SQL Database. "schema.json" is a file in the local disk.
 It contains the shema payload in json format.
 An example of the schema json is:
 {"Tables":  [{"Columns":  [{"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column1"}, {"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column2"}], "QuotedName":  "MayQuotedTable1"},
 {"Columns":  [{"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column1"}, {"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column2"}], "QuotedName":  "MayQuotedTable2"}],
 "MasterSyncMemberName":  null